 First Appointment - Medical Screening/Initial Evaluation

 Dr. Burger will meet with you to review your medical history, including past medical and psychiatric problems, current and recent medications, social history including your current substance use.
 We will collect vital signs including blood pressure and pulse.
 Dr. Burger will also gather information from you about your current and past symptoms, previous mental health treatment, and relevant life history.
-This visit is in-person.
+This visit is in-person or virtual.

 Second Appointment - Preparatory Session

 In the preparatory session, we will reflect on your goals for treatment and set intentions for your experience.
 We may also offer and teach breathing exercises and other mindfulness meditation guidance.
 Informed consent will be discussed in detail.
 Our goal is to build connection and trust, as well as help create a safe environment in the context of trusting relationships.
-If desired, we will collaboratively create an invocation, which is a set of emotionally evocative and relevant statements to be read to you as the ketamine is administered.
-The invocation is meant to induce a growth-oriented mindset for your journey.
 Importantly, we will also discuss the use of music during the ketamine experience.
 People often find music helpful, as it grounds them and gives them something familiar to hold onto, and can potentially enhance or direct the experience.
 This visit can be done over video or in person.

-We can also combine the first and second appointments into a 2 hour visit, for $650.00.
+We can also combine the first and second appointments into a 2 hour visit if travel is an issue.